joonarafael/visualpathfinder/documentation/implementation_document.md

 See the source code [here](https://github.com/joonarafael/visualpathfinder/tree/main/app/application/algorithms/jps.ts "Redirect to file 'jps.ts'").

 JPS is a specially optimized version of A\*.
-It is blessed with the knowledge of the end node location and therefore utilizes the same kind of node prioritizing as the base A\*.
+It is, too, blessed with the knowledge of the end node location and therefore utilizes the same kind of node prioritizing as the base A\*.

 The JPS algorithm takes advantage of the known fact that **tile maps** (e.g. pixel maps, uniform grids, undirected, unweighted) have some special attributes in their symmetry.
 What does this mean?